syncfusion-content/flutter-docs/Flutter/datagrid/stacked-headers.md

 ## Changing row height of stacked headers

 You can change the height of stacked header rows by using the [SfDataGrid.onQueryRowHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/onQueryRowHeight.html) callback.

+You can also change the row height of stacked header row and column header row by using [headerRowHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/headerRowHeight.html) property.

 {% tabs %}
 {% highlight Dart %}